downloadpgm/hive_cli_metastore_hadoop_cluster/README.md

 ## Upload a datafile into HDFS server

-1. access hadoop standalone server and load a datafile.
+1. in hadoop standalone server, load a datafile.
 ```shell
 $ docker container exec -it <hive_cli ID> bash
 ```